openweb3-io/miniapps/apps/docs/platform/getting-app-link.md

 # Getting App Link

 In a nutshell, all Mini Apps are typical web applications, each requiring its own URL, which is used to retrieve and display the application's content.
-Telegram does not provide any storage for the developer's application, so it is the developer's responsibility to create storage for their application and obtain its URL.
+Openweb3 does not provide any storage for the developer's application, so it is the developer's responsibility to create storage for their application and obtain its URL.

-Telegram accepts only links that have a valid SSL certificate and use the HTTPS protocol.
+Openweb3 accepts only links that have a valid SSL certificate and use the HTTPS protocol.
 Unlike the production environment, the [test environment](test-environment.md) allows using an IP directly.

 ::: info